5/4/20 Revised 10/1/23 and 5/26/2024

-Tomorrow I will be 80 and am still unknown as a writer, but as ridiculous as it may sound, I am patient.
+10/2/23 I became 80 and am still unknown as a writer, but as ridiculous as it may sound, I am patient.
 Here and there I have had my moments, glimpses of where I might go, but they have been a tease.
 They have given me a hint of possibilities.
 Which is a blessing and a curse.
 They make me like an adolescent.
 Hope springs eternal.
 I am fired up, expectations leaping over each other.
 It also places me on a stormy path like an adolescent, which can easily turn into disaster, emotions adults are supposed to have overcome.

 Fortunately I like to write, like it more than almost anything I do.
 The feeling I get when the light goes on, when something I couldn’t understand now is illuminated–my head suddenly feels clear, relaxed, like I have found an oasis in the middle of a dessert.
 I love those moments and they almost always happen when I am writing.
 I write and write and write hoping for those glimpses.
 Compared to most people I value them to a ridiculous degree.
 But perhaps I need them more than most people.
 Discovering something that is newly true, or perhaps rediscovering something I once knew, and had forgotten, brings my happiest moments.
 Finding the truth, or close approximations of it turns me on.
 There is little enough out there, or so it seems.

 I suppose I go deep.
 Not by choice.
 My questions lead me to new questions and doubts so I keep going.
 Occasionally, I nail it.
 Correction– more than occasionally.
 Often enough.
 But the process can be long.
 I think I have figured out the reason.
-It is speculation but it makes sense.
+It is a speculation but it makes sense.
 For hundreds of years the entire Torah was read to the congregation over the course of the year.
 Each week a new section of Torah was read.
 For centuries discussions in Talmudic academies about that week’s Torah could go all night, sometimes days and days.
 They weren’t being pedantic or stubborn.
 If they had gone home for the night they would toss and turn.
 They wouldn’t be able to sleep or would wake up repeatedly with what they thought might solve the problem.
 So they might as well have stayed at the academy with others similarly having to find the answers they had to have.

 There was a lot at stake, It was the only way they had a chance of overcoming God’s silence.
 The word of God determined how their devotion should be carried out, their life lived as good Jews.
 Christians, have Christ inspiring them with a clear message.
 Jews are people of the book, meaning their most important possession is what was given to them by God.
 A book, the Torah.
 It contains his words to his people.
 Unfortunately, many of his words are not easy to understand.
 In the synagogue they put a crown on the Torah like it is our king.
 Every time the Torah is brought out from its home in its sacred ark it is like a coronation.
 As they march through the aisles holding up the Torah, members of the congregation kiss their tallis and touch the Torah with it.
 Songs of praise to God joyfully resound for having given the Torah to us.
 The Torah must be written out by hand.
 A single mistake by the scribe means that Torah must be disposed of.
 Because it is from God it must be perfect.